 Toiletries: We stayed in a Riad that did not provide any shower supplies, lotion or extra towels like a basic hotel would.
 So pack (or buy once there) shampoo, conditioner, soap, lotion, shaving cream, etc. I ended up purchasing extra washcloths to wash my face and feet at night.

 These were the only dressy outfits I wore heels with on the evenings when we went out to dinner.
 However, it is not necessary to dress up to go to dinner unless you go outside of the medina where there are fancier restaurants with belly dancers and other performers.
 Light, breathable materials such as silk or linen are best.
 I would recommend wearing looser clothing in general.

 Any questions?
 Do not hesitate to ask!
 Have you been to Marrakech or somewhere else in Morocco?
 Share your thoughts!

 Fashion is something that began to interest me during high school.
-However, it was not until becoming an adult and being able to save up for investment pieces, that I began to cultivate my style.
+However, it was not until becoming an adult & being able to save up for investment pieces, that I truly began to cultivate my style.
 Also, finding a good tailor made me look at clothes differently.
 My appreciation for quality, timeless fashion came from my time living in France.
-My host mothers were always so chic and put together that even though they often wore the same items, they mixed and matched them to look like different outfits.
-My husband and I joke that we hate to shop, but we love to buy things.
+My host mothers were always so chic & put together that even though they often wore the same items, they mixed & matched them to look like different outfits.
+My husband & I joke that we hate to shop, but we love to buy things.
 Well, I really love to buy things on sale because saving money never goes out of style!
-On this page I will share some of my favorite pieces with you and how I style them.
+On this page I will share some of my favorite pieces with you & how I style them.